CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Results

 \textbf{Challenge replicability and basic high availability:} \textit{Docker Swarm} services allow each challenge to be scaled to multiple replicas, providing basic load distribution and resilience against individual container failures.
 Although scaling currently requires manual administrator intervention (via \texttt{docker service scale}), the underlying mechanism is in place.

-\textbf{External connectivity:} The \textit{iptables}-based routing chain and the \textit{HAProxy} reverse proxy provide a clean external connectivity path from the public Internet through the \textit{frontend NAT} to the corresponding challenge containers, without requiring challenges to expose ports directly on the host.
+\textbf{External connectivity:} The \textit{iptables}-based routing chain and the \textit{HAProxy} reverse proxy provide a clean external connectivity path from the public Internet through the NAT frontend to the corresponding challenge containers, without challenges needing to expose ports directly on the host.

 \textbf{Clear challenge format specification:} The platform defines a minimal contract for challenge packaging: a \textit{Docker} image built in the container registry, a \texttt{docker-compose.yml} specifying overlay network membership and DNSRR endpoint mode, and a pair of preparation and startup scripts adapted for \textit{Swarm} deployment.
-This contract is sufficiently lightweight to be adopted without significant refactoring of existing challenges.
+This contract is sufficiently minimal to be adopted without significant refactoring of existing challenges.